xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-ios-setup.md

 This article shows you how to set up Xcode simulators and real iOS devices to test iOS applications with Katalon Studio.

 To begin with, you need to equip yourself with a **macOS**.
 You can not execute iOS mobile testing in a **Window**.
-## Step 1: Setting up the environment for iOS testing
+## Part 1: Setting up the environment for iOS testing

 1. Install Xcode version 10.2 or newer.
 You can download Xcode from the App Store or the Apple Developer website: [Xcode 13](https://developer.apple.com/xcode/).